sap-tutorials/Tutorials/tutorials/cp-aibus-sti-jupyter-clustering/cp-aibus-sti-jupyter-clustering.md

 First, start your local Jupyter server.

 The first page that you see shows the content of the repository that you cloned from GitHub in [Set Up Jupyter Notebook for Service Ticket Intelligence](cp-aibus-sti-jupyter-setup), including the notebooks, datasets and configuration file that you edited in the previous tutorial.
-To open the notebook for classification, click **Classification** to navigate into the folder.
+To open the notebook for clustering, click **Clustering** to navigate into the folder.

 ![Jupyter Home](jupyter-home.png)

-Next, click **Classification_demo.ipynb** to open the notebook.
+Next, click **Clustering_demo.ipynb** to open the notebook.
 You can recognize Jupyter notebooks by their `.ipynb` file extension.

 ![Open Notebook](open-notebook.png)

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](What is a Jupyter notebook)]